1. Home

 What are broadband and home phone deals?

 Broadband and home phone deals are the most popular way to pay for a landline.
-Just 5% of UK landline customers opted for a stand-alone phone line in 2022.
+According to Ofcom, just 5% of UK landline customers opted for a stand-alone phone line in 2022.

 Can I get a home phone and broadband deal if I have full fibre?